LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 -	Clean the dataset: deleting Quarters(column), Total by Quarters(row), Total by Years, and adding the year to the months.
 -	Format the dataset: add the year to the month to make it consistent.

+### Working Datasets

-Combine the three datasets( Asylum Seekers by Claim Office Type, Asylum Seekers by Country of Citizenship and Asylum Seekers by Province/Territory ) into a single working datasets =  Asylum_Seekers_inCanada_Jan2015-Nov2015.
+- Combine the three datasets( Asylum Seekers by Claim Office Type, Asylum Seekers by Country of Citizenship and Asylum Seekers by Province/Territory ) into a single working datasets =  Asylum_Seekers_inCanada_Jan2015-Nov2015.

 ### Exploratory Data Analysis